yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 6 is it possible to find/fix all the bugs in a software product before it goes to the customers? then – why test?

-## 6.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. is it possible to find/fix all the bugs in a software product before it goes to the customers? then – why test? generate professional detailed explanation
+## 6.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. is it possible to find/fix all the bugs in a software product before it goes to the customers? then – why test? generate professional detailed explanation

 Here is a detailed explanation for why we test software even though it's not possible to find all bugs: